The Different Kinds of Cancer Hereditary, Familial and Sporadic

 The more than 100 types of tumor are grouped into different kinds of cancer.
 They can be hereditary, familial or sporadic.
 The genetic mutations or changes in your genes develop differently and understanding how a certain kind of cancer starts is a basic step on prevention.

-You can inherit a mutated gene from your parents.
-The genetic mutations are in the cells of the ovaries and the testes, which produce the eggs and the sperm.
+Yes, you can inherit a mutated gene from your parents.
+You can pass it on to your child.
+The genetic mutations are present in the cells of the ovaries and the testes, which produce the eggs and the sperm.

 Every cell in the body will have the mutation.
 If you are born with the mutation, you are more likely to develop cancer than somebody who doesn't have it.
 The disease is also more likely to happen to you at a young age.